IBM/chatbot-deployer/README.md

 2. Log into IBM Cloud if prompted
 3. Choose to create the pipeline
 4. That's it!
-Now now click the _Watson Conversation_ icon to see the new _Watson Conversation_ service (entitled `Bot Asset Exchange Workspaces`) that was just created.
+Now now click the _Watson Assistant_ icon to see the new _Watson Assistant_ service (entitled `Bot Asset Exchange Workspaces`) that was just created.
-5. Launch the _Watson Conversation_ service, find the workspace (the bot you picked!).
+5. Launch the _Watson Assistant_ service, find the workspace (the bot you picked!).

 #### As an example: